Posted online in September. “Goals for the next 7 weeks.

 .

 A great 2024 season and quite enjoyed the challenge.
 The seven weeks eleven fish over 50 were boated with the 56 being the big prize.
 This is about the normal autumn result and so can’t complain.
 Average size of all fish bumped was equal of the past three years I have on record too, 46.5 inches.
 Six muskies came unglued, suffered more skunks than ever but, made up for that with quite a load of multiple fish days.
 Autumn can be unpredictable so have come to expect catch and no catch days.
 As well, I shaved off some time spent on the water from previous seasons, averaging a more comfortable 6:45 hours a day.
 Kept pretty consistent with the trophies and helped all anglers aboard land a fish or two, some even hoisting their PB’s.
 Most of the time (60%) I was out there alone, one rodding, fishing on my schedule while learning more.
 When company came aboard we always fished longer and harder hours, except with Bren.
 The past three years I have found the muskies have moved around a lot, some community holes the skis seem quite conditioned to an array of presentations, possibly my boat, or otherwise they’re just more absent.
 Hook-ups season-to-season nothing has been quite the same way twice, and thinking on that now it’s probably a good thing, forced to adapt and grow.
 The “challenge” as noted was to stay consistent over the weeks by boating at least two fifties a week and although I fell short I’m happy with the seasons attempt.
 Again, a lot of solo work that on a different year if maybe hosting an extra stick aboard more often, might add those few necessary bites needed to hit the mark..?
-You know, it’s all good either way, just having the chances and being on the water is amazing enough.
+You know, it’s all good either way, just having the chances, being on the water and steadily catching is amazing enough.
 These muskies are certainly a fish requiring plenty attention to detail and big commitments.
-For the most part they’re a puzzle I feel made easier by launching the boat as often as possible.
 Slowly but surely all time and effort will lead to better figuring ‘em out, and hopefully next fall improving still.

 Thanks for hooking up here!